Dynamic Images Using SVGs

 Side Panel

-- Import the SVG
+- Upload the SVG

 Once you import an SVG image with prefixed layers, HELIO will make the layers accessible within the Properties Panel of the Image element like in this example: